 *DISCLAIMER: Results may vary from person to person.
 Hypnotherapy is not a replacement for medical care.
-All of your care should be supervised by your doctor.Michelle’s son Trace had extreme difficulty sleeping through the night since he was born.After doctors, tests and the potential for prescribed drugs, Michelle thought out of the box and contacted Cynthia Chauvin CHT at Two Dragons Hypnotherapy to see if she could help.
+All of your care should be supervised by your doctor.Michelle’s son Trace had extreme difficulty sleeping through the night since he was born.After doctors, tests and the potential for prescribed drugs, Michelle thought out of the box and contacted Cynthia Chauvin CHT at National Hypnosis to see if she could help.
 45 minutes of hypnosis later the matter was resolved.
 Trace sleeps soundly to this day.

 Listen to Michelle’s testimonial: